 Of course we can’t miss professional Support!
-You are, after all, reading this blog on a professional WooCommerce Support Service’s website .
+You are, after all, reading this blog on a professional WordPress Support Service’s website .

 Most of what has been mentioned so far is free support.
 You will of course need to pay for professional support.
-But the big advantage is that a professional WooCommerce support service such as WP Hero – will undertake the work for you and give you a guarantee on the result.
+But the big advantage is that a professional WooCommerce support service such as our sister company StorePro – will undertake the work for you and give you a guarantee on the result.
 So you end up saving a lot of time and effort.

-At WP Hero, you not only get WooCommerce help and management, but highly specialized support for all things WordPress related as well.
+At StorePro, you not only get WooCommerce help and management but highly specialized support for all things eCommerce related as well.

-We are specifically designed to help online business owners and retailers make the most of their websites, money, and time, without the need to hire a full time IT department, we offers things such as:
+They are specifically designed to help online business owners and retailers make the most of their websites, money, and time, without the need to hire a full time IT department, offering, such things such as:

 - WooCommerce performance tuning